spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/workflow/index.html.md

 * Maintainers should start a new merged results pipeline (for canonical MRs) and enable "Merge When Pipeline Succeeds" (MWPS).
+  There's no need to rebase once `master` has been fixed since we use [merged results pipelines](https://docs.gitlab.com/ee/ci/pipelines/merged_results_pipelines.html).
 * (For forks only) Authors should rebase their open merge requests (since [merged results pipelines](https://docs.gitlab.com/ee/ci/pipelines/merged_results_pipelines.html) isn't supported in these cases).

 ### Merging during broken master

-Merge requests **can not be merged** to `master` until the broken pipeline is fixed and passing again.
+Merge requests **can not be merged** to `master` until the incident status is changed to `Resolved`.

 This is because we need to try hard to avoid introducing **new** failures, since it's easy to lose confidence if it stays red for a long time.